askkaz/docs/develop/channel-development/scenegraph-ui.md

 SceneGraph judges the depth of its elements based off of where they are written inside your XML file.
 Nodes defined at the top of the XML file will be the furthest back while the bottom will be the nodes displayed at the front.
 First we will start by making a shaded background and a `RowList` to display on top of it.

-_Note: To understand each field of the nodes defined click the references below._
+> :information_source: Check the references below for the field definitions for each node.
 * [Rectangle](https://sdkdocs.roku.com/display/sdkdoc/Rectangle)
 * [RowList](https://sdkdocs.roku.com/display/sdkdoc/RowList)
 * [Group](https://sdkdocs.roku.com/display/sdkdoc/Group)